-NOTE M - COMMITMENTS
+NOTE N - COMMITMENTS

-The Organization has a construction line of credit agreement ("the construction line of credit") with a certain denominational organization with an available balance of up to \$10 million available to be drawn through February 2026 (unless otherwise extended).
+The Organization has a construction line of credit agreement ("the construction line of credit") with a certain denominational organization with an available balance of up to \$10 million available to be drawn through February 2026 (unless extended).
 Interest on any outstanding balance is payable monthly at 4.50% per annum.
-Commencing in March 2026 (unless otherwise extended), the construction line of credit converts to a permanent note, requiring payments of principal and interest at a variable rate as defined in the line of credit agreement, not less then 4.50% per annum, based on a 203-month amortization schedule.
+Commencing in March 2026 (unless extended), the construction line of credit converts to a permanent note, requiring payments of principal and interest at a variable rate as defined in the line of credit agreement, not less then 4.50% per annum, based on a 203-month amortization schedule.
 The construction line of credit is secured by a certain deed of trust, the assignment of certain leases and rents, and certain investments and matures in February 2043.
-No draws were made on the construction line of credit during 2023 and no balance was outstanding as of December 31, 2023.
+No draws were made and no balance was outstanding on the operating line of credit during 2024 or 2023.

-The Organization has an operating line of credit agreement ("the operating line of credit") with a bank with an available balance up to \$7.5 million.
-Interest on any outstanding balance is payable monthly at the prime rate less 0.50% per annum (8.00% as of December 31, 2023).
-The interest rate is subject to change at the bank's discretion based on changes in the prime rate.
-The operating line of credit is unsecured and matured in May 2024.
-Subsequent to December 31, 2023, the bank guaranteed to renew the operating line of credit subject to the same terms as described above at the election of management.
-The guarantee expires on May 1, 2025.
-No draws were made on the operating line of credit during 2023, and no balance was outstanding on the operating line of credit as of December 31, 2023.
+Previously, the Organization had an operating line of credit agreement ("the operating line of credit") with a bank with an available balance up to \$7.5 million.
+Interest on any outstanding balance was payable monthly at the prime rate less 0.50% per annum (8.00% as of December 31, 2023).
+No draws were made and no balance was outstanding on the operating line of credit during 2024 or 2023.
+The operating line of credit was closed in May 2024.